-SECTION IV: FOOD ADDITIVE REGULATIONS
+SECTION IV: FOOD ADDITIVES REGULATIONS

-Ghana's food additive regulations are based on Codex Alimentarius standards (vol. 1, 1991 pages 49-179) in its assessment of food safety.
-Ghanaian food additive regulations are specified in the GOG Food and Drugs Law, 1992, PNDCL 305B, which includes the following:
+Ghana's food additive regulations are based on Codex Alimentarius standards (vol.1, 1991 pages 49-179) in its assessment of food safety.
+Ghanaian food additive regulations are specified in the GOG Food and Drugs Law, 1992, which includes the following:

-- No person may manufacture, import, advertise, sell, or present any food item or beverage containing a non-nutritive sweetener for human consumption unless the product is "specified for special dietary usage"; - It is not permissible to add non-nutritive sweeteners to any food or beverage to be consumed by infants or children; - Non-nutritive sweeteners, including saccharin and cyclamates, may be used in low-calorie, dietary foods/beverages; - It is against the law to use Potassium Bromate as a flour improver for bread.
-Manufacturers are to use Ascorbic Acid as a food additive; - It is mandatory for all wheat flour and vegetable oils imported or locally produced in Ghana to be fortified with micronutrients, effective February 1, 2010 (Gazette No. 92); - All dairy products containing melamine, including baby formula, are banned in Ghana; - Effective July 1, 2005, all salts manufactured in Ghana or imported must be iodized.
-Although iodized salts are being sold on the market, this regulation is yet to be fully implemented.
+- No person may manufacture, import, advertise, sell, or present any food item or beverage containing a non-nutritive sweetener for human consumption unless the product is "specified for special dietary usage". - It is not permissible to add non-nutritive sweeteners to any food or beverage to be consumed by infants or children.

+- Non-nutritive sweeteners, including saccharin and cyclamates, may be used in low-calorie, dietary foods/beverages. - It is against the law to use Potassium Bromate as a flour improver for bread.
+Manufacturers are to use Ascorbic Acid as a food additive. - It is mandatory for all wheat flour and vegetable oils imported or locally produced in Ghana to be fortified with micronutrients, effective February 1, 2010 (Gazette No. 92). - All dairy products containing melamine, including baby formula, are banned in Ghana. - Effective July 1, 2005, all salts manufactured in Ghana or imported must be iodized.
+Although iodized salts are sold on the market, this regulation is yet to be fully implemented.

-The ban on the sale of non-iodized salt is in compliance with the Food and Drugs Amendment Act (Act 523).
-Any person or company found to be in violation of any provision of the Food and Drug Law 1992, PNDCL 305B will be subject to a court penalty unit to be determined by the law court or imprisoned for not more two years or both.
+All food additives that are generally recognized as safe (GRAS listed) by the U.S. Food and Drug Administration are permitted for their intended use by Ghana's G-FDA.
+There is a ban on the sale of non-iodized salt, which is in compliance with the Food and Drugs Amendment Act (Act 523).
+Any person or company found to be in violation of any provision of the Food and Drug Law 1992, PNDCL 305B will be subject to a court penalty unit to be determined by the law court or imprisoned for not more than two years or both.
 However, enforcement of this provision is being applied only to imported iodized salts.
 Domestic non-iodized salts continue to be produced and sold in the open market, meaning both iodized and non-iodized salts are available in the open market.

-SECTION V: PESTICIDES AND OTHER CONTAMINANTS
+SECTION V: PESTICIDES AND CONTAMINANTS

-Pesticide residue and contaminant levels in food are based on standards of the Codex Alimentarius Commission (Codex Alimentarius vol. 1, 1991: pages 1-146; 182-192).
-A certificate of analysis, which states the pesticide residue level and freedom from radioactive contaminants, must accompany all imported goods.
+Pesticide residue and contaminant levels in food are based on standards established by the Codex Alimentarius Commission (Codex Alimentarius vol. 1, 1991).
+A certificate of analysis which states the pesticide residue level and freedom from radioactive contaminants must accompany all imported goods.

-According to the Pesticide Control and Management Act (Act 528, 1996) "no person shall import, export, manufacture, advertise, distribute, sell or use pesticides in Ghana unless it has been registered by the Environmental Protection Agency (EPA) in accordance with the Act".
+According to the Ghana Environmental Protection Agency Act 490, 1994 "no person shall import, export, manufacture, advertise, distribute, sell or use pesticides in Ghana unless it has been registered by the Environmental Protection Agency (EPA) in accordance with the Act".
 The Ghanaian EPA is the lead authority in pesticide management and performs this role by liaising with other agencies such as the Plant Protection and Regulatory Services Directorate (PPRSD), under the Ministry of Food and Agriculture (MoFA), which regulates and approves agricultural pesticides.
+U.S. exporters can obtain information on approved pesticides and allowed MRLs from the EPA via info@epa.gov.gh.

-By law, the FDA has the right to test and analyze any domestic or imported product at its laboratories to determine if the product is free of contamination.
-FDA officials carry out routine inspection and analysis of imported foods at the port of entry and at the retail level.
-FDA has the mandate to seize and destroy any product that is contaminated or otherwise noncompliant.
+By law, the G-FDA has the right to test and analyze any domestic or imported food product at its laboratories to determine if the product is free of contamination.
+G-FDA officials carry out routine inspection and analysis of imported foods at the port of entry and at the retail level.
+G-FDA has the mandate to seize and destroy any product that is contaminated or otherwise noncompliant.

-SECTION VI: OTHER REQUIREMENTS, REGULATIONS AND REGISTRATION MEASURES
+SECTION VI: OTHER REQUIREMENTS, REGULATIONS, AND REGISTRATION MEASURES